photos: Liz Ketcham.

 Steglitz Park, Albrechtstraße 42, 12167 Berlin

 You might not have expected to find any tips for urban exploring in this guide, but here it comes: if you take a bus from Rathaus Steglitz, you can catch a glimpse of a brutalist building that will present a huge contrast to the residential area you’ll see on the way.
 I’m talking about the Mäusebunker (‘’Mouse Bunker’’), the Freie Universität Berlin animal testing lab, designed by the architect Gerd Hänska.
-While the building’s future is uncertain at the moment, it could be considered a loss for Berlin’s architecture if it had to be torn down – it feels like only a few constructions have *such* a sci-fi vibe about them.

 “Mäusebunker”, FU-Berlin, Hindenburgdamm 26, 12203 Berlin